iamrayofhope/iamrayofhope.github.io/_posts/2018-01-03-RGB2Grayscale-Converter.md

 ---
 ## RGB2Grayscale Converter

-A simple java project to convert a RGB image to its Grayscale version using Swing.
+<p>A simple java project to convert a RGB image to its Grayscale version using Swing.

 This Project was made using Eclipse Java Neon IDE.
 It is a very basic Java Gui application to Convert a RGB image to Grayscale version.